|

 CONTACT US

 Reunions by Class Act P.O.
-Box 572255 Houston, TX 77257 713-780-0020 classact95@comcast.net |
+Box 14016 Houston, TX 77221 713-780-0020 classact95@comcast.net |

 colors.
 They're tasteful, not tacky.
-Any additional decoration suggestions by
+Also,

 we encourage the committees to display memorabilia from high school: photos,